Ten Safety Tips To Follow During Wildfire Season

 3. Don’t exercise outdoors.

-If you live in an area affected by the smoke from the wildfires, it’s important to avoid exercising outdoors, especially when the AQI is high.
-PM2.5 particles are so fine, they can deposit deep within the lung tissue, and sometimes even spread to the bloodstream.
-This exposure can cause both short term and long-term damage to the heart and lungs.
+If you live in an area affected by wildfire smoke, it’s important to avoid exercising outdoors, especially when the AQI is high.
+PM2.5 particles are so fine they can deposit deep within the lung tissue and sometimes even spread to the bloodstream.
+This exposure can cause short- and long-term damage to the heart and lungs.

 Until the wildfires resolve, it’s a good idea to get your exercise indoors.
-If you’re looking for ideas, lots of exercise videos are available online (and many of them are free!)
+If you’re looking for ideas, numerous free exercise videos are available online.

 4. Know your risk factors.

-When the AQI is between 101-150, it’s considered “Unhealthy For Sensitive Groups.”
+When the AQI is between 101-150, it’s considered “Unhealthy for Sensitive Groups.”
 Sensitive groups include the elderly, young children and anyone with heart or lung conditions.
-If you fall into one of these groups, it’s imperative that you stay indoors whenever possible to avoid exposure to unhealthy air.
+If you fall into one of these groups, you must stay indoors whenever possible to avoid exposure to unhealthy air.

 5. Refill your medications.

-Whether you’ve been prescribed medication to take on a daily basis or medications to take as needed, it’s important to make sure you have plenty on hand.
+Whether you’ve been prescribed medication to take daily or as needed, it’s essential to make sure you have plenty on hand.
 The pandemic has already altered the hours of many pharmacies and caused a delay in prescription refills, and the wildfires are likely to cause even further disruptions and delays.
-Plus, if you live close to the fires, there’s a possibility that you may be evacuated.
+Plus, if you live close to the fires, there’s a possibility that you might be evacuated.

 6. Review your treatment plan.

-If you have a chronic lung condition like COPD or asthma, you should have a treatment plan that’s been created specifically for you by your healthcare provider.
-This plan includes what medications to take on a daily basis, which medications to take as needed and what symptoms should prompt you to seek medical attention.
+If you have a chronic lung condition like COPD or asthma, you should have a treatment plan created specifically for you by your healthcare provider.
+This plan includes what medications to take daily, which medications to take as needed and what symptoms should prompt you to seek medical attention.

-Since the wildfires can exacerbate respiratory conditions, it’s important for you to review and closely follow your treatment plan.
-If you don’t have a treatment plan in place, work with your healthcare provider to create one.
+Since wildfires can exacerbate respiratory conditions, reviewing and closely following your treatment plan is important.
+If you don’t have a treatment plan, work with your healthcare provider to create one.

 7. Pack an evacuation bag.